ast0414/semit/docs/index.md

 ---

 # Intro
 We set out to try a new approach on generalization in machine learning algorithms.
 It is often hard to train a model on predicting labels for a given set of data that will perform well on new sets of data.
 Training a new model on new datasets may also be infeasible due difficulties like: a lack of labels or difficulty in collecting new data.

 With our new approach to generalization, we hope to improve a neural network model's ability to classify to new datasets.
 To accomplish this, we are using a Variational Autoencoder (VAE) as well as a Generative Adversarial Network (GAN) to achieve accurate image-to-image translation.
 We use this translation as a form of domain adaptation.

-As a proof-of-concept, we explore this model's ability to adapt the lesser known KannadaMNIST dataset to images similar to the more well known MNIST dataset.
-The resulting images are then classified with a pre-trained MNIST model.
+As a proof-of-concept, we explore this model's ability to adapt the lesser known Kannada-MNIST dataset to images similar to the more well known MNIST dataset.
+Experimental results show that the image-to-image translator with an auxiliary classifier gives higher accuracy than the baseline models.

 ## MNIST and Kannada-MNIST